 Forced perspective images use optical illusions and trickery to make objects appear in a different manner than what they actually are.
 This technique is used regularly in the film industry, architectural design, and photography.
 Forced perspective manipulates our own perceptions and challenges what we see with how our brain can process it.
 In effect, it is the intentional creation of a certain perspective to make our brains think in a certain manner.

 So how can we create forced perspective photography?
 Forced perspective photography can include many different techniques.
-The only rule that applies to this type of photography is that it should challenge our mind and display a perspective that is unusual.
-What you use to achieve this and is entirely up to you.
-The below are some common techniques used in this type of photography:
+The only rule that applies to this type of photography is that it should challenge our minds and display a perspective that is unusual.
+What you use to achieve this is entirely up to you.
+Below are some common techniques used in this type of photography:

 Architecture is often one of the main focal points of forced perspective photography.
 Architecture by its own emission uses perspective to create interesting angles and shapes.

 We can manipulate the intended design of a building to our own ends to create a forced perspective.
 Never-ending corridors, low-angle building shots, and making use of symmetrical lines are all examples of forced perspective in architecture.

 As humans, we move in conventional ways.
 We also interact with objects and our surroundings in conventional ways too.
 We can take these conventions and twist them to create forced perspectives and photos that look like they shouldn’t exist.

 A classic example of human-forced perspective is when a person sits upside-down against a wall to make it appear that the wall/floor are at different angles.